Mindgreppers/lifemaker_web/content/_index.md

 Reach out to us through [Lifeline service](/lifeline) today!
 Our forum will be up soon.

 ## We are thankful
 to all relegions, messengers, philosophers, teachers, scientists, social reformers and all benevolent beings, for their contribution towards human evolution and upliftment.
 We wish to see their work to completion.
-May there be peace, happiness and light in every human family and all Earth. /|\\
+May there be peace, happiness and light in every human family and all Earth, as an unfading tradition. /|\\

 ## Call to the tribe